TGPSKI/cavy/README.md

                       false: no console.log statements
                       true: some console.log statements
-                      'verbose': detailed console.log statements `reporter `         - Optional, boolean: generates XUNIT test report and sends results to a local server running on a Jenkins host.
+                      'verbose': detailed console.log statements

+`reporter `         - Optional, boolean: generates XUnit test report and sends
+                      results to a local server running on a Jenkins host.

 ```javascript
 import React, { Component } from 'react';
 import { Tester, TestHookStore } from 'cavy';